When does this policy apply?

 How do you access your information?

-You may ask us what personal information we hold about you, and you may make a request to access to this information at any time.
+You may ask us what personal information we hold about you, and you may make a request to access this information at any time.
 You may make a request by us by contacting our PRIVACY OFFICER (see below contact details).
 We may ask you to complete a PERSONAL INFORMATION REQUEST FORM and will process your request within a reasonable time and try to make this information available within 30 days of your request.
 Before we give you the requested information we will need to confirm your identity.

 How do you Correct or update your information?

-You may ask us at any time to correct the information we hold about you or that we have provided to others by contacting our PRIVACY OFFICER (see below contact details).
+You may ask us at any time to correct the information we hold about you or that we have provided to others us by contacting our PRIVACY OFFICER (see below contact details).
 We will process your request within a reasonable time and try to correct the information within 30 days.
 If it looks like it will take longer, we will let you know the reason for the delay and try to agree to an extended timeframe with you.

 If we disagree with you that the information is inaccurate and should be corrected, we will inform you in writing of our reasons.
-You may request that we attach a statement to the information noting that you consider it is inaccurate misleading, incomplete, irrelevant or out-of-date.
+You may request that we attach a statement to that relevant information noting that you consider it is inaccurate misleading, incomplete, irrelevant or out-of-date.
 We will take reasonable steps to comply with such a request.

 What can you do if you have a complaint?